BadGamesInc/hypnotic-client/README.md

 we dont give a shit if you get banned from any server
 use at your own risk i guess
 ## requirements
-idfk what you need to use this
+mcp-918
-probably mcp-918
+uh i think you need to import the io.netty files from a stock jar once you make one
 figure it out yourself
 ## authors
 BadGamesInc - actual knowledge